 When you create or edit a project, in the Budget section, you can configure the budget settings you need.

 First, you need to choose a recurring budget interval.
 Then, select a budgeting method for a project:

 - Total project hours - the total number of hours to be spent on the entire project.
 Both billable and non-billable hours will count toward your budget.
 If you choose this method, specify the budget size in terms of hours.

 - Total project fees - the total amount of money to be spent on the project.
 Billable hours are multiplied by the project's (persons') hourly rate.
 If you choose this method, specify the budget size in terms of monetary units.

 - Hours per person - the total number of hours for each member to spend on the project.
 Both billable and non-billable hours will count toward your budget.
 If you choose this method, specify a budget for each team member in the Team section.

-E-mail notifications when a budget is exceeded will be sent to:
+Email notifications will arrive immediately after a budget is exceeded and will be sent according to the following rules:

 Finally, you need to set the Over-budget behavior for a project.